-Multiple Imputation (MI) is a flexible and powerful approach to handling missing data.
-MI accounts for uncertainty in the missing values, and allows for sensitivity analysis to explore departures from the Missing at Random (MAR) assumption.
+MI is a flexible and powerful approach to handling missing data.
+MI accounts for uncertainty in the missing values, and allows for sensitivity analysis to explore departures from the missing at random (MAR) assumption.
 Further, MI can allow for outcomes to be on an aggregate level (day- or week-level), while missingness is handled on the finer epoch-level.
 To date, there has been limited exploration of missingness on the epoch-level data in the literature.
-Lee and Gill (2018) propose a zero-inflated Poisson and log-normal mixture distribution which allows for imputations at the epochlevel.
-Butera et al. (2019) proposed a non-parametric (hot deck) approach to MI at the epoch-level.
+Lee and Gill proposed a zero-inflated Poisson and log-normal mixture distribution which allows for imputations at the epoch-level.
+Butera et al. proposed a non-parametric (hot deck) approach to MI at the epoch-level.
 When data are MAR, their simulation studies showed that the non-parametric approach produced less bias and improved coverage compared to available case and complete case analyses.
 However, neither of these epoch-level approaches to imputation fully reflect the complexity of defining missingness at the epoch-level.
-Lee and Gill (2018) assume a window of between 9am and 9pm in which participants are awake, and define missingness as intervals of at least 20 minutes of no recorded acceleration.
-Limiting the window of data considered between 9am and 9pm ignores the variation within and between people's waking and sleeping times, and does not acknowledge the possibility that some of these periods may actually be due to the participant removing their device during sleep, which is per-protocol and should not be imputed.
-In their simulation studies, Butera et al. (2019) induce missingness in two-hour blocks of time, which simplifies the complexity of missingness in genuine datasets.
+Lee and Gill assumed a window of between 9 a.m. and 9 p.m. in which participants are awake, and define missingness as intervals of at least 20 minutes of no recorded acceleration.
+Limiting the window of data considered between 9 a.m. and 9 p.m. ignores the variation within and between people's waking and sleeping times, and does not acknowledge the possibility that some of these periods may actually be due to the participant removing their device during sleep, which is per-protocol and should not be imputed.
+In their simulation studies, Butera et al. induced missingness in 2-hour blocks of time, which simplifies the complexity of missingness in genuine datasets.

 This study aims to characterize the common patterns of missing accelerometer data at the epoch-level, and handle epoch-level missingness utilising MI using both parametric and non-parametric approaches, illustrated by a specific trial example.
-We first describe the PACE-UP trial, and then describe Multiple Imputation and the challenges in its application in the accelerometer context.
-We then describe the non-parametric and parametric approaches in Proposed Approaches.
-These approaches are validated through Simulation Studies, and their performances are compared in an Application to the PACE-UP trial.
+We first describe the PACE-UP trial in Section 2, and then describe Multiple Imputation and the challenges in its application in the accelerometer context in Section 3.
+We then describe the non-parametric and parametric approaches in Section 4.
+These approaches are validated through simulation studies in Section 5, and their performances are compared in an application to the PACE-UP trial in Section 6.

-PACE-UP trial
+2 PACE-UP trial

 We illustrate the complexities due to missing data in the accelerometer context using the 2017 PACE-UP trial as a motivating example.
 The PACE-UP trial investigated postal and nurse-supported interventions for increasing physical activity in patients aged 45-75 years from seven primary care practices in London.
 Randomization was by household (to avoid couple contamination) and block randomization was used within seven primary care practices.
 Of the 1023 patients in the trial, 338 were randomized to usual care, 339 to postal intervention and 346 to nurse-supported intervention.
 The participants were provided with an ActiGraph GT3X accelerometer (ActiGraph, FL, USA) for a period of seven consecutive days on four separate occasions, which we refer to as measurement periods: baseline, 3 months, 12 months, and 3 years.
 They were instructed to wear the accelerometer on the hip using a belt during waking hours, except when swimming or showering.
-The protocol and results of the trial have been reported previously (Harris et al. 2017, 2018), and the trial showed that physical activity increased in both intervention groups compared to usual care.
+The protocol and results of the trial have been reported previously, and the trial showed that physical activity increased in both intervention groups compared to usual care.